 The “Conveyor Belt” of Professional Life

 He also shares his fear about falling into the “conveyor belt” of professional life.
 As medical students, it is easy to keep saying “I will be happy when I get accepted into my residency program” and then later, “I will be happy once my residency is over and I am an attendant.”
 The cycle could go on and on.
 Dr. Abdaal even fears that his idea of doing his Step 1 IMG in the U.S. might come from a fear of not having another exam in front of him.
 He encourages us to ask ourselves the question “What game am I playing, and do I want to be playing this game?”

 Each of us needs an “economic engine” or a way to make money.
 However, Dr. Abdaal encourages medical students to get this part of our lives sorted as soon as possible, so that we can focus on doing things that we enjoy.
 He is glad that his YouTube channel supports him, and if he continues to practice medicine, it will be because he really wants to, not to pay the bills.
 For those of us looking to build up our own “economic engines”, we should think about what we are good at that provides value, or develop the skills required to provide value.

 Take a look at Dr. Abdaal’s YouTube channel and his podcast Not Overthinking.
 Also, check out Creating Visual Mnemonics with Sketchy Medical Drs.
 Bryan and Aaron Lemieux as well as Visual Mnemonic Generation with Ron Robertson of Picmonic.

 Sign up for a Free Coaching session with Chase DiMarco, sponsored by Prospective Doctor!
-You can also join the Med Mnemonist Mastermind FB Group today and learn more about study methods, memory techniques, and MORE!
-Do check out Read This Before Medical School.
+You can also join the Med Mnemonist Mastermind FB Group today and learn more about study methods, and memory techniques.